 While you can’t spec every last nail, there are times when you have to spec things as small as nails.
 For example, I once built a gambrel roof using site-built trusses fabricated with plywood gussets.
 The nails in the gussets had to be a specific size, length, and number, and installed in a specific pattern for the engineered design to work.
 Using the proper type and size of nails and fasteners is also critical in truss hangers and other engineered framing connectors, as well as with tile backerboards, drywall (to prevent nail pops), and many other building materials.
 So, in many cases, it does make sense to specify the nails.

 Specifications may cover the properties and installation of products and materials, and systems.
 They are either written as product specifications, installation specification, or performance specifications.
-Quality standards are often a part of installation specs.

 Product specifications.
 These can name specify a specific brand-name product, such as: “Foundation insulation shall be 2-inch tongue-and-groove Dow Styrofoam, or equivalent.”
 To give the contractor more flexibility it may provide a technical spec, such as “Rigid foam insulation to be 2-inch-thick extruded polystyrene with tongue-and-groove edges, with a minimum compressive strength of 25 psi.”